danielscc/danielscc/README.md

 # About me
-Hey!
 I'm Daniel, Software Engineer from Monterrey, México.
 Proud I.T.
-Graduate from <a href="https://www.uanl.mx/en/uanl-at-a-glance/">U.A.N.L :elephant:</a>.
+Graduate from <a href="https://www.uanl.mx/en/uanl-at-a-glance/">U.A.N.L</a>.

-I like weightlifting and running, reading some <a href="https://www.goodreads.com/review/list/176531508-daniel?shelf=read">books</a>, fighting games and messing around with linux, currently running arch.
+I like weightlifting, running, reading some <a href="https://www.goodreads.com/review/list/176531508-daniel?shelf=read">books</a> and messing around with linux, currently running arch.

 ## Contact